ckagiri/ligitabl/docs/backend-dev.md

 This guide covers formatting, running the backend with and without Postgres, Docker/Compose usage, jOOQ code generation, migrations, seeding, and troubleshooting.

+## Repo docs

+This repo has developer-facing documentation under `docs/` (this file, endpoints, debugging) plus additional internal runbooks/specs elsewhere in the repository.

+When changing behavior (endpoints, validation, persistence), update the relevant internal specs/runbooks and the public docs.

 ## Formatting (Palantir Java Format, 100-col width)

 This repo standardizes Java formatting with Spotless + Palantir Java Format (100 columns).